-The Coordinator will report to the Manager of Title and Rights (T&R) and will serve as an integral part of the Title and Rights team.
-The Coordinator is responsible for developing, and reviewing policy related to title and rights, as delegated by the Manager and provide support, internally and externally, on policy, programs, and administrative matters related to Musqueam title and rights.
+The Intergovernmental Affairs (IGA) Coordinator works with the Secretariat and serves as an integral part of the Intergovernmental Affairs team.
+The Coordinator is responsible for reviewing and assessing incoming referrals and facilitating large negotiation files related to title and rights by disseminating information and acting as one of the main points of contact.
+The Coordinator works as part of a team developing and reviewing policy related to title and rights, providing support, internally and externally, on policy, programs, and administrative matters related to Musqueam title and rights.
 The Coordinator will seek and provide advice, and will develop and maintain relationships across government and non-governmental institutions and organizations.
-The Coordinator is responsible for reviewing and assessing incoming referrals and facilitates large negotiation files related to rights and title by disseminating information and acting as one of the main points of contact.
+The Coordinator is responsible for reviewing and assessing incoming referrals and facilitates large negotiation files related to title and rights by disseminating information and acting as one of the main points of contact.

 Roles & Responsibilities

-- Provide advice and support services to the T&R Manager, senior management, Intergovernmental Affairs Committee, and political representatives on:
+- Provide advice and support services to the Secretariat, senior management, Title and Rights Committee and political representatives on:

 - Policy relating to First Nation relationships in title and rights and related fields